WeeWee/country-app/README.md

 # country-app
- #made with restcountries and getting knowledge in cookies when trying theme toggle.
+Made with restcountries and getting knowledge in cookies when trying theme toggle.
-  #Assignment from Borås YH
+Assignment from Borås YH